opengeospatial/ogcapi-records/README.md

     }
 ```

-## The Record collection building block
+## The Collection building block

+The Collection building block is used to describe a collection of resources.
+This can be a collection of related records (also called a catalogue) but it can also be a collection of any other type of resource (e.g. feature, coverage, etc.).

-A collection of related records is called a catalogue.
-The `Record collection` building block [extends](https://raw.githubusercontent.com/opengeospatial/ogcapi-records/master/core/openapi/schemas/extendedCollectionInfo.yaml) the information defined for a collection by [OGC API - Common - Part 2: Geospatial Data](http://docs.opengeospatial.org/DRAFTS/20-024.html#collection-description) and [OGC API - Features - Part 1: Core](http://schemas.opengis.net/ogcapi/features/part1/1.0/openapi/schemas/collection.yaml) to:
+The `Collection` building block [extends](https://raw.githubusercontent.com/opengeospatial/ogcapi-records/master/core/openapi/schemas/extendedCollectionInfo.yaml) the information defined for a collection by [OGC API - Common - Part 2: Geospatial Data](http://docs.opengeospatial.org/DRAFTS/20-024.html#collection-description) and [OGC API - Features - Part 1: Core](http://schemas.opengis.net/ogcapi/features/part1/1.0/openapi/schemas/collection.yaml) to:

-* include additional metadata for describing a catalogue (i.e. collection of records),
+* include additional metadata to enhanced the description of a collection
-* and to provide links for accessing the records of the collection.
+* and, to provide links for accessing the items of the collection.

 The following is an example of a searchable record collection encoded as JSON: